sohsinghian/5Fingers/README.md

 ## Description

-This project aims to create an app where users can add food items to cart to order from the restaurant and checkout.
+HappEats is a simulation of a food delivery app where users can place online orders for food.
+This project aims to create an app where users can log in to their account and add food items to cart to order from the restaurant and checkout.

 ### Technical Used